The COVID baby boom is looking more like a baby bust

 When the pandemic first took hold in the U.S., many joked that widespread lockdowns would spark a "baby boom" and sky-high birth rates.
 But nearly a year later, the opposite appears to be true.

-Provisional birth rate data provided to CBS News by 27 state health departments shows a roughly 7.2% decline in births in December 2020, nine months after COVD-19 was declared a pandemic by the World Health Organization.
-California, the most populated state, reported a 10.2% decline, falling to 32,910 births in December from 36,651 the year prior.
+Provisional birth rate data provided to CBS News by 29 state health departments shows a roughly 7.3% decline in births in December 2020, nine months after COVID-19 was declared a pandemic by the World Health Organization.
+California, the most populous state, reported a 10.2% decline, falling to 32,910 births in December from 36,651 the year prior.
 In the same time frame, births declined by 30.4% in Hawaii.

 While birth rates have been falling for nearly a decade, Phil Cohen, a sociologist at the University of Maryland, said December's drop was the biggest he's seen since the baby boom ended in 1964.

-Note: Update: This article has been updated with additional states reporting recent birth data.